holycrap872/ucls-hs-intro-to-cs/CourseMaterial/00_number_systems/06_hex_in_practice/lesson_plan.md

     - Put TextEdit and HexFiend side by side
         - Put HexFiend in "reload unmodified" mode
             - `Edit` -> `Reload Unmodified`
+    - Show various things
 - Today you're going to alter fundamental bits
-    - Walk through hexfiend
+    - Walk through HexFiend
     - Have log in
     - Hand out worksheet
     - Go!
 - Reconvene
     - What did you see?
     - Unlimited power meme
+- Show places where hex is used
+    - Numbers
+    - Text
+    - Colors in Microsoft Work sliders
+    - Pictures
+        - Edit `simple.bmp` with HexFiend
+        - Make sure HexEdit is in overwrite mode
+    - Objdump
+    - Wireshark
+        - Need to be admin
 - Start homework if there's time
-    - Homework is to get above 10 in a row in flippy bit game
+    - Homework is to get above 9+ in a row in flippy bit game
         - Take screenshot
     - Top three scores get candybars of their choice

  #### Homework

- - TIL entry on why hex is so common
+ - TIL entry on topic of choice
  - Flippy bit game